 What headless CMS offers is the possibility for content to be organized into modular flexible pieces so it can be rearranged in endless different ways to fit different screens and devices.

-Benefits of headless CMS such as Contentful
+Benefits of API-first CMS such as Contentful

-At YYT, we started working with headless CMS as early as 2016 to provide better, more flexible content solutions when building eCommerce platforms.
+At YYT, we started working with API-first CMS as early as 2016 to provide better, more flexible content solutions when building eCommerce platforms.
 Among the many headless CMSs available on the market, we turned to Contentful for the benefits it presents both from the developer and the client standpoint.
 Here is why using a headless CMS such as Contentful can be beneficial: